cogup/x-admin/README.md

 ## License

-X-Admin is available under either the Apache License 2.0, as stated in the [LICENSE](https://raw.githubusercontent.com/cogup/x-admin/main/LICENSE) file.
+Oh Dash is available under either the Apache License 2.0, as stated in the [LICENSE](https://raw.githubusercontent.com/cogup/ohdash/main/LICENSE) file.

 ## Conclusion

 Congratulations!
 You now have a powerful tool at your disposal to quickly create admin interfaces for APIs with OpenAPI 3 documentation.
-With X-Admin, you can focus on building your application's functionality while letting the admin panel practically build itself.
+With Oh Dash, you can focus on building your application's functionality while letting the admin panel practically build itself.
 If you encounter any issues or need further assistance, feel free to consult the official documentation or seek help from the community.

-For more information and advanced usage, please refer to the [X-Admin documentation](https://github.com/cogup/x-admin).
+For more information and advanced usage, please refer to the [Oh Dash documentation](https://github.com/cogup/ohdash).

 Happy coding!